-Applications for the 2020-2022 Fellowship cycle will open in January 17, 2020.
+Applications for the 2021-2023 Fellowship cycle will open mid-January, 2021.
 To apply for the RAY Fellowship Program, applicants must:

 1. Complete an Application.
-When applications open, you will be able to click this link and complete a short online survey: Application Link HERE
+When applications open in January 2021, you will be able to click this link and complete a short online survey.
+2020 Applications are closed at this time.

 2. Submit a Curriculum Vitae or Resume (a link to submit your application materials will be emailed to you once you have completed the above application form).

 3. Submit responses to the following two Essay* prompts and one Short Answer prompt: